joaoreboucas1/guitar_flash_bot/README.md

 - 20457 on Foo Fighters - These Days.
 Hit 1670 (83%), missed 320, wrong 126, 6/11 specials, max combo 330*

 ## Notes
-- This bot has only been tested on my own computer: it might not work properly in other computers.
+- I still need to fine-tune the time delay, action execution threshold, image check positions...
 - The code implicitly assumes "simultaneous hold/release" actions: keys are always held and released together.
 Many songs don't operate like this.
+I'm trying to figure out how to implement this in an efficient way.
-- The bot does not perform well in a variety of situations.
-For instance, in the song These Days, the bot has trouble processing when there are quick sequences of hold/release/press actions.
+- TODO: bring the release check down to the press check location.